IIIF/website/source/event/2024/los-angeles/index.md

 ### **Travel Scholarship**

 In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to announce two travel scholarships to attend the Annual Conference.
 Learn more on the [travel scholarship page]({{ site.root_url | absolute_url }}/event/2024/los-angeles/annual_conference_travel_scholarship).

-### Call for proposals

-The IIIF Conference Program Committee [invites proposals]({{ site.root_url | absolute_url }}/news/2023/12/19/call-for-proposals-2024/) for presentation in the following formats:

-* 7 minute lightning talks
-* 15 minute presentations (plus 5 minutes for Q&A)
-* Birds of a Feather sessions (Birds of a Feather sessions are informal discussion groups that will each consider a specific issue or subject.
-Spaces will be designated for each topic)

-Proposal of no longer than 500 words are due **February 6** via the submissions portal; see the [CfP page for more submission details including themes and requirements]({{ site.root_url | absolute_url }}/news/2023/12/19/call-for-proposals-2024/).

 ### Program committee